My courses in Women’s Studies have given me the voice and tools to go out in the world and create change to better our society.

 Essays should be typed, double-spaced, and carefully edited.
 One clean copy should be submitted.
 The essays are blind-reviewed by a team of faculty members; the faculty members will not know the names of the authors when they are evaluating and judging the papers.
 Therefore, the paper must have a separate title page with the title of the paper, name of the author, and contact information.
 The first page of the paper should have the title repeated at the top of the page.
 The author’s name should appear no place in the paper except the title page.
 Essay authors must be currently enrolled undergraduate PSU students.
 If you have previously submitted work for the Sally Boland Scholarly Essay Prize, please do not resubmit it unless extensive revisions have been made.
 Rubrics can be found here.

-Papers may be submitted electronically to email@example.com, or you may submit a hard copy of your work to Professor Liz Ahl through campus or regular mail at MSC 40.
-If you have any questions, you may contact Dr. Ahl at (603) 535-2595, or any member of the Women’s Studies Council.
+Papers may be submitted electronically to email@example.com with the subject heading “Sally Boland Essay Contest”.
+If you have any questions, you may contact Dr. Ahl via email or contact any member of the Women’s Studies Council.

-This prize is sponsored by the Women’s Studies Council and by the Writing Across the Curriculum program.
+This prize is sponsored by the Women’s Studies Council.